 Walking is a great activity for just about anyone irrespective of their age or level of fitness, as well as getting you from A to B, regularly getting out and about is an ideal way of becoming more active helping to reduce the risk of chronic illnesses such as heart disease, type 2 diabetes, asthma and stroke.
-A good walk also improves the strength and flexibility of your joints, boosts your immune system and improves your mood.
+A good walk also improves the strength and flexibility of your joints, bood walk also improves the strength and flexibility of your joints, boosts your immune system and improves your mood.
 It's also a great way of discovering your local area and the countryside on your doorstep with friends and family.